Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Generalizations of topological entanglement entropy

 For a topologically ordered system, if one chooses $A,B,C$ as parts of the ring shape region $\bar{D}$, as shown in Fig.~\ref{Stop}(b), then we know that $I(A{:}C|B)$ is nothing but the topological entanglement entropy $S_\text{topo}$, which detects non-trivial topological order when it is nonzero.
 In this sense, we say that $I(A{:}C|B)$ is a generalization of $S_\text{topo}$, that can be also used to study quantum systems without topological order.
 A related theory based on local transformations will be discussed in Chapter~\ref{chap7}.

-To see that $I(A{:}C|B)$ detects phase transitions of different kinds in gapped systems, We will discuss some simple examples.
+To see that $I(A{:}C|B)$ detects phases of different kinds in gapped systems, we will discuss some simple examples.
 We will start from a system with topological order, then move on to systems without topological order.